orbitjs/orbit/README.md

 from an action won't be fulfilled until every event listener that engages with it (by returning a promise) has been fulfilled.

-In this case, we're creating a record in the memory store, which the connectors help duplicate in both the REST store and local storage.
+In this case, we're adding a record to the memory store, which the connectors help duplicate in both the REST store and local storage.
+The REST store returns an `id` from the server, which is then propagated back to the memory store and then the local store.

 Note that we could also connect the stores with *non-blocking* connectors with the `blocking: false` option: